cferdinandi/bin/README.md

 ## Browser Compatibility

-Smooth Scroll works in all modern browsers, and IE 8 and above.
+Bin works in all modern browsers, and IE 8 and above.